Gedlex/time-varying-RHGs/README.md

 This requires that you have installed all the packages from `environment.yml`.

+*Note: The notebooks cannot currently be run as-is because the original test data has been removed.
+The data will be replaced with new test data shortly.
+Thank you for your understanding.*

 ## License

 This project is licensed under the MIT License.